 The village of Calenzano is nowadays a suburb of Florence.
 At first it might seem like a large retail park and industrial zone, and indeed much of it is, but there is an old area with a medieval castle up on the hill at Calenzano Alta, you just have to look hard to find it.

-In terms of cuisine, the area is famous for its olive oil which I can recommend wholeheartedly, though finding someone to see it to you might not be so easy.
+In terms of cuisine, the area is famous for its olive oil which I can recommend wholeheartedly, though finding someone to sell it to you might not be so easy.

 My employer puts us up at either the Delta Florence or the First Hotel, which are right next to each other, on either side of a motorway slip road.
 To get to them from Calenzano station (about 30 mins walk as there are no taxis at the station although you could try calling one from a bar) turn right onto the main road from the station square and just keep going straight.
 You will go over a small bridge, past the Piscina Communale (community swimming pool, not open to the public until very late) and over several roundabouts (rotondi) until you get to one with a huge rusty wheel (illuminated blue at night, see pic) where you will see the hotels just after a large Carrefour hypermarket.